GSA/digitalgov.gov/content/pages/policies-for-federal-agency-public-websites-m-05-04.md

 ---
+permalink: /resources/policies-for-federal-agency-public-websites-m-05-04/
 title: Policies for Federal Agency Public Websites (M-05-04 )
-date: 2015-11-05T14:20:12+00:00
 layout: docs
 ---

-[Policies for Federal Agency Public Websites (M-05-04)](https://www.whitehouse.gov/sites/default/files/omb/memoranda/fy2005/m05-04.pdf)Â (PDF, 48 KB, 5 pages, December 2004) states thatÂ the management of agencies&#8217; public websites should be in compliance with Federal information resource management law and policy.
+[Policies for Federal Agency Public Websites (M-05-04)](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2005/m05-04.pdf)Â (PDF, 48 KB, 5 pages, December 2004) states thatÂ the management of agencies&#8217; public websites should be in compliance with Federal information resource management law and policy.
 This memoÂ fulfills the requirements of section 207(f) of the E-Government Act of 2002 (Pub.
 L. No. 107- 347).

 &nbsp;